MultiX-Amsterdam/multix-docs/working-practice.md

 ## <a name="multimodal-llm-survey"></a>Multimodal LLM Survey

 [This slide deck](files/surve-multimodal-llm.pdf) introduces Multimodal Large Language Models, presented by Conor McCarthy and Shuai Wang on 20 March 2024.

+## <a name="internship"></a>Internship

+[This slide deck](files/internship.pdf) introduces internship tips and experiences, presented by Ivona Najdenkoska and Tom van Sonsbeek on 17 April 2024.